Ayrx/blog/posts/2019-05-28-ghidra-jnianalyzer.md

 }
 ```

+As a quick explanation on how the extension works, the script does the
+following:

+1. Imports the JNI data types from an archive parsed from
+[jni_all.h][jni_all.h].
+2. Parses the selected JSON file containing the function definitions.
+3. Iterates over all functions in the binary looking for those with names that
+begin with `Java_`.
+4. Based on the name, it looks up the corresponding function definition and
+apply it.
+For example, the native method
+`Java_sg_vantagepoint_uncrackable3_MainActivity_init` will be matched to the
+`init` method of the `sg.vantagepoint.uncrackable3.MainActivity` class.

+As the script assumes that all JNI functions have names that begin with
+`Java_`, it will miss functions that are loaded at runtime through
+`RegisterNatives` unless you first rename those functions to fit the expected
+naming convention.

 I have a few more potentially useful ideas to implement so I will probably
 update the extension in the near future.
 I hope someone else also finds this
 useful!